Dshieff/ADSROS/README.md

 Windows 10       | win64 | gcc 8.3.0

-Prepare your target to run the example
+Prepare your target to run the example:
 ======================================
 - Download your PLC project to your target e.g. "PLC-TestProject" of our GitHub repository.
 - Authorise your ADS client for the TwinCAT target by adding an AMS route.